DataBiosphere/azul/README.md

 updated to reflect that change.
 To fix this, redeploy the lambdas (`make package`) in the affected deployment.

+## `make requirements_update` does not update transitive requirements

+In some cases, `make requirements_update` might not produce any updates to transitive requirements, even if you expect them.
+For example, a sandbox build on Gitlab might identify updated transitive requirements even though doing `make requirements_update` locally doesn't.

+This is a side effect of the Docker build cache on two different machines diverging to reflect different states on PyPI.
+This can be fixed by running `make requirements_update_force` instead.

 ##  Unable to re-register service account with SAM